cs3110/textbook/src/chapters/mut/refs.md

 (There's also a `decr` function that decrements by 1.)

 Second, the way we coded the counter currently exposes the `counter` variable to the outside world.
-Maybe we're prefer to hide it so that clients of `next_val` can't directly change it.
+Maybe we’d prefer to hide it so that clients of `next_val` can't directly change it.
 We could do so by nesting `counter` inside the scope of `next_val`: